Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 ## 5. Workflow Orchestrator Responsibilities

+The Workflow Orchestrator is the master controller, but its responsibilities shift depending on the operating mode.

-### 5.1 Lifecycle Management
+### 5.1 Core Responsibilities (Both Modes)

-* Load workflows (React Flow JSON) and initialize `NodeConfig` for each node.
+*   **Workflow Loading:** Loads workflow definitions (e.g., React Flow JSON) and initializes `NodeConfig` for each node.
-* Build loops from node graphs (using edges to construct execution chains).
-* Start, stop, pause, and resume loops (all operations are async).
+*   **Graph Management:** Builds the executable graph of nodes from the workflow definition.
+*   **State & Observability:** Maintains and exposes system-wide state, health, logs, and metrics.
+*   **Communication:** Manages the `QueueManager` for cross-loop communication and the Redis cache for `Development Mode`.

+### 5.2 Production Mode Responsibilities

+*   **Lifecycle Management:** Manages the lifecycle of `LoopManagers`, starting, stopping, and pausing entire loops.
-* Manages the execution context, delegating the dynamic selection of a loop's execution pool (Asyncio, ThreadPool, or ProcessPool) to the LoopManager.
+*   **Execution Delegation:** Delegates the entire execution of a loop to the corresponding `LoopManager`.

-### 5.2 Loop Execution

-The orchestrator manages:

-* How ProducerNodes trigger iterations.
-* How Blocking and NonBlocking nodes chain execution.
-* How errors are propagated or isolated per node/loop.

-### 5.3 Communication Between Loops
+### 5.3 Development Mode Responsibilities

-The orchestrator provides an internal messaging interface (via QueueManager) enabling:

-* Data routed to QueueNode in Loop A to be consumed in Loop B.
-* Message passing without tightly coupling loops.

-This avoids loops needing to know each other's runtime details.

-### 5.4 State Handling

-The orchestrator maintains:

-* Loop state (running, stopped, error).
-* Node state (healthy, failing).

-It may optionally support persistence for crash recovery.

-### 5.5 Health, Logging, and Observability

-The orchestrator should expose:

-* Logs per loop and per node.
-* Health indicators for nodes.
-* Metrics: iterations/sec, errors, queue depth, DLQ size, etc.
+*   **Direct Execution:** Directly handles requests from developers to execute single nodes.
+There is no `LoopManager`.
+*   **Dependency & Input Resolution:** Before executing a node, it checks the workflow graph for upstream dependencies and queries the Redis cache for their outputs to use as input.
+*   **Pool Management:** Executes the requested node in the specific `ExecutionPool` that the node has defined for itself.
+*   **State Caching:** Stores the output of the executed node back into the Redis cache.

 ---

-## 6. LoopManager Responsibilities
+## 6. LoopManager Responsibilities (Production Mode Only)

 LoopManager handles one loop at a time: